 - Electrocutions: Visual communication can warn workers of power lines, provide instruction for operating electric tools, and more.

 - Caught-in/between: This occurs when workers are caught in machinery or between moving objects.
-Visual communication can warn employees to keep back, point out alternate routes around the jobsite, and provide information about when the holes may be filled in.
+Visual communication can warn employees to keep back, point out alternate routes around the job site, and provide information about when to fill holes.

 OSHA and ANSI Standards

 OSHA’s standard for construction signs, signals, and barricades—29 CFR 1926.200—explains the agency’s requirements for safety signage.
 It explains that signs should be visible whenever work is performed; it also includes requirements for “Danger” signs, “Caution” signs, and other important visual communication around a job site.